Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Introduction

 Due to the scarcity and often high acquisition cost of labelled data, machine learning methods that make effective use of large quantities of unlabelled data are being increasingly used.
 One such method is semi-supervised learning (SSL) where, in addition to labelled data, possibly large numbers of unlabelled observations are available at the time of the construction of the classification rule (classifier) to be used.
 Not surprisingly, semi-supervised learning approaches have been gaining much attention in both the application oriented and the theoretical machine learning communities.

 However, theoretical analysis of SSL has so far been scarce.
-But last year, Ahfock and McLachlan (2020) provided an asymptotic basis on how to increase in certain situations the accuracy of the commonly used linear discriminant function formed from a partially classified sample as in SSL (Ahfock and McLachlan, 2020).
+But recently, \citet{AM20} provided an asymptotic basis on how to increase in certain situations the accuracy of the commonly used linear discriminant function formed from a partially classified sample as in SSL.
 The increase in accuracy can be of sufficient magnitude for this SSL-based classifier to have smaller error rate than that if it were formed from a completely classified sample.
-This apparent paradox can be explained by the fact that by introducing the concept of missingness for the unobserved (missing) labels, the information in the missing labels has the potential to compensate for the loss of information from not knowing the missing labels to the extent where this rule can have lower error rate than that if the sample were completely classified in situations where the missing labels are not missing at random (NMAR).
+This apparent paradox can be explained by the fact that by introducing the concept of missingness for the unobserved (missing) labels, the information in the missing labels has the potential to compensate for the loss of information from not knowing the missing labels to the extent where this rule can have lower error rate than that if the sample were completely classified in situations where the missingness-mechanism of the class labels is non-ignorable in the pioneering framework of \citet{r76} for missingness in incomplete-data analysis.

-In this paper, we are to focus on SSL from a statistical perspective, reviewing in particular recent results, as well as providing some new results on the asymptotic relative efficiency of the classifier formed ignoring the information that is available in situations where the labels of the unclassified features are not missing at random.
-But firstly we provide a brief overview of the expanding literature on SSL approaches.
+In this paper, we are to focus on SSL from a statistical perspective reviewing, in particular, recent results.
+Also, we provide some new results in Lemma 1 and Theorems and 3 and 4 on the asymptotic relative efficiency of the classifier formed ignoring the information that is available in situations where the labels of the unclassified features are missing at random but non-ignorable.